CumulusNetworks/docs/content/guides/NVUE Command Reference/Show-Commands.md

 ## nv show vrf <vrf-id> router pim ecmp

-### Usage

-  `nv show vrf <vrf-id> router pim ecmp [options]

 Choose all available ECMP paths for a particular RPF.
 If 'off', the first nexthop found will be used.
 This is the default.

+### Usage

+`nv show vrf <vrf-id> router pim ecmp [options]`

 ### Identifiers